dhrupo/multilingual-forms-fluent-forms-wpml/readme.txt

 == Installation ==
-This section describes how to install the plugin (Fluent Forms Connector for WooCommerce) and get it working.
+This section describes how to install the plugin (Fluent Forms WPML) and get it working.
 Install From WordPress Admin Panel:

 1. Login to your WordPress Admin Area
 2. Go to Plugins -> Add New
-3. Type "Fluent Forms Connector for WooCommerce" into the Search and hit Enter.
+3. Type "Fluent FormsWPML" into the Search and hit Enter.
 4. Find this plugin Click "install now"
 5. Activate The Plugin
-6. Use WooCommerce on your site form the FluentForms module dashboard.

 = Manual Installation =
-1. Download the "Fluent Forms Connector for WooCommerce" plugin from WordPress.org repository
+1. Download the "Fluent Forms WPML" plugin from WordPress.org repository
 2. On your WordPress admin dashboard, go to Plugins -> Add New -> Upload Plugin
 3. Upload the downloaded plugin file and click Install Now
-4. Be sure your FluentForms plugin is activated already.
+4. Ensure Fluent Forms, WPML Multilingual CMS, and WPML String Translation are all installed and properly configured.
-5. Activate "Fluent Forms Connector for WooCommerce" from your Plugins page.
+5. Activate "Fluent Forms WPML" from your Plugins page.

-6. Use Fluent Forms Connector for WooCommerce on your site form the FluentForms module dashboard.
+== Manual ==
+1. Go to specific Form Settings form Fluent Forms which is needed to be translated
+2. Navigate to WPML Translations from form settings menu sidebar, enable and save it
+3. Go to WPML -> Translations Management and add the form in translations queue
+4. Navigate to WPML -> Translations and translate the form against the selected language
+5. View the form in the selected language

 == Screenshots ==